booleancoercion/chat-rs/README.md

 ## Encrypted Protocol Extension
 For security and coherency reasons, encrypted messages are encoded in a slightly different way.

 First, the message is encoded as normal into bytes.
-Then, the number of *blocks* is determined, where a block is a sequence of exactly 16 bytes.
-If the *total* message length (i.e. including the header) is not evenly divisible by 16, padding bytes are included (this implementation uses zero-padding, any padding is fine).

-The padded message is then encrypted using AES-256, and the number of blocks is appended to the beginning of the encrypted message as a single byte.
+Then, encrypted using AES256-GCM with a random nonce.
+The data sent is 2 bytes containing the length of the ciphertext, followed by 12 bytes containing the nonce, followed by the ciphertext.

+### **This crate has not been audited, and is written for recreational purposes only.
+Do not rely on chat-rs for confidentiality.**